elliot-labs/Total-PaaS/README.md

 ## Requirements
  - Windows Server 2019 or later
  - Windows 10 1809 or later
- - A La Mode Account with server license
+ - CoreLogic (Formerly A La Mode) Account with server license
  - Docker for Windows (tested with 18.09.1)
  - Linux is not supported!